Swimming pool granuloma

 The elbows, fingers, and back of the hands are the most commonly affected body parts.
 The knees and legs are other areas affected.

-The nodules may break down and leave an open sore.
-Sometimes, they spread up the limb but more often remain as a solitary nodule.
+The nodules may break down, ulcerate, and leave an open sore.
+Sometimes, they spread up through the lymph nodes of the limb, but more often remain as a solitary nodule.